HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 The app stores the recently accessed public key and its associated WeChat ID locally on the user's device.
 By doing so, the application can continue to use the cached keys to facilitate the encryption and decryption process, ensuring that users can still communicate securely without interruption.

 In addition, we will explore the possibility of establishing peer-to-peer back-up mechanisms.
 In this case, if the central server becomes unreachable, the application will attempt to connect directly with the peer to exchange public keys.
 This P2P approach leverages the user's network, making the system more robust and resistant to server outages and censorship efforts.

-These measures, combined with the server's existing capabilities, will ensure that the application remains a reliable tool for secure communication, even in the face of server outages.

 ### Scalability